Covid 19 Catch-up funding

-Schools are being funded with a one-off grant in academic year 2020-21 to help with providing supplementary teaching for those children who may have fallen behind as a result of the March-July 2020 lockdown.
+Schools are being funded with recovery funding to help with providing supplementary teaching for those children who may have fallen behind as a result of the pandemic lockdowns.
 The funding is delivered in three slices across each term.

 At NBJS we are spending the funding in the following way: